Raw vector

 CVE-2025-47780 is a medium-severity OS Command Injection (CWE-78) vulnerability in Sangoma Certified Asterisk.
 Its CVSS base score is 4.8 (Medium).

-Operationally, ranked in the top 35.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Command and Scripting Interpreter (T1059); ranked at the 15th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References